 - New recipes to try

-Separate your items into planner categories for organization.
+Step 2: Separate your list into planner categories.

 Once you have a list of WHAT you keep track of in your planner, group your list items into planner categories.